BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

     1
 );
 ```
-1. The procedure checks if the shopping session has expired:
+1. If the shopping session has expired:
 <img width="603" alt="Screenshot 2023-10-20 at 18 18 48" src="https://github.com/BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/assets/122045435/3d48ac52-4c89-4313-9efb-9f7f7e71869a">

 ##### Now we can login (the password we enter is hashed again and compared with the hashed password kept in the databse):